sap-tutorials/Tutorials/tutorials/hcp-webide-localizing-app/hcp-webide-localizing-app.md

 13. Commit your new file to Git (following the same procedure as in the previous [tutorial](http://www.sap.com/developer/tutorials/hcp-webide-commit-git.html).

-14. Deploy your app to HCP (following the same procedure as in an earlier [tutorial](http://www.sap.com/developer/tutorials/hcp-deploy-mobile-web-app.html) and open the new, active version of the app.
+14. Deploy your app to SAP Cloud Platform (following the same procedure as in an earlier [tutorial](http://www.sap.com/developer/tutorials/hcp-deploy-mobile-web-app.html) and open the new, active version of the app.

 15. To test the language support in the deployed app, we can utilize the SAPUI5 `sap-ui-language` URL parameter.
 To do so, just append `?sap-ui-language=xx_YY` to your application URL